PredictiveEcology/NetLogoR/cran-comments.md

               Railsback (15:67)
               Wilensky (4:16)

     2. `fastshp` is on Rforge.
-We have put the link to the correct Additional_repositories in DESCRIPTION
+We have put the link to the correct Additional_repositories in DESCRIPTION.
+       The URL given to install the package is in quotes and not in angle brackets as it is part of a command.

 ## Downstream dependencies